Archive for the ‘Gainesville AC Repair Tips’ Category

 How Often Should I Change My AC Filter (Really)?

 At Gator Air & Energy, we recommend that customers change their AC filter roughly four times per year but this number can vary based on the individual.
 For instance, if you rarely use your AC, you might be able to go six months without changing your filter.
 If you have multiple pets or someone in your home has allergies, you might need to change your filter as often as every three weeks.
 To change the filter, all you have to do is measure the size of the filter (the size is usually written around the edge of the filter), pick up a new filter at your local hardware store, and replace the old with the new.
-If you need help removing your old filter and installing the new one, give us a call
+If you need help removing your old filter and installing the new one, give us a call.

 How Can I Make it Easier to Remember to Change My Air Filter?